tardate/LittleArduinoProjects/Girabot/README.md

 Along the way, I've referenced the experiments concerning various aspects of robot operation.

-## Use-case: Girabot bahaves in response to photocell input
+## Use-case: Girabot behaves in response to photocell input

 The Girabot is equiped with two LDRs - a "left eye" and "right eye".
 In the current build they are mounted near the eyes and detect light sensitivity roughly +/- 90 degrees from front.